zhangy10/px4-firmware/boards/modalai/rb5-flight/WORK_ITEMS.md

    * Set EKF2_ABL_LIM to 0.8 to get around it for now...
 * cpuResourceCheck.cpp return true
    * Can experiment with COM_CPU_MAX = -1 instead of hardcoding it.
-   * Eventually need to figure out how to get the CPU percent
+   * Eventually need to figure out how to get the CPU percent (Combo of apps and slpi???)
-* msg/telemetry_status.msg Changed heartbeat timeout to 5 seconds

 ## Testing